LearnToRunFast/CS_Notes/Go/Go.md

 ### Go Routine

 **GO Scheduler** monitors the activities carried out by **Go Routines**.
 By default Go tries to use one core.

-Place a `go` command in front of a function and main routine communicate with child routine  use **Channel**.One **channel** only pass one type of value.
+Place a `go` command in front of a function and main routine communicate with child routine  use **Channel**.
+One **channel** only pass one type of value.

-**Note**: Never access same variable from different routines, make a copy and pass it through as parameter.
+> **Note**: Never access same variable from different routines, make a copy and pass it through as parameter.

 ### Channel

+Each channel is a conduit for values of a particular type, called the channel’s *element type*.
+The type of a channel whose elements have type int is written chan int.
+As with maps, a channel is a *reference* to the data structure created by make.

 ```go
 c := make(chan string) // communicate use channel with string type